openhab/openhab-docker/README.md

 * Copy over the relevant files from `userdata.dist/etc` to `userdata/etc`.
 * Delete the contents of `userdata/cache` and `userdata/tmp`.

-The steps performed are the same as those performed by running the upgrade script that comes with OH, except the backup is performed differently and the latest openHAB runtime is not downloaded,
+The steps performed are the same as those performed by running the upgrade script that comes with OH, except the backup is performed differently and the latest openHAB runtime is not downloaded.

 ## Building the image